BenderScript/envoybigbook/README.md

 I decide to compile each example as best as I could to help others going through the same pains since documentation is very fragmented and at times conflicting.

+Please be aware that all these examples were tested on **AWS Ubuntu 18.04**

 ## 1. Examples:

 ### 1.1 Forward Proxy